aws-cloudformation/aws-cloudformation-resource-providers-codegurureviewer/aws-codegurureviewer-repository/docs/README.md

 #### Owner

 The owner of the repository.
-For a GitHub or Bitbucket repository, this is the username for the account that owns the repository.
+For a Bitbucket repository, this is the username for the account that owns the repository.

 _Required_: No